Thai style stir fried water mimosa with chicken (pad pak krached) — we’re getting our greens and protein today!

 In Thai cuisine, water mimosa is usually used in gaeng som (Thai hot and sour curry), pad pak krached (stir fried water mimosa), pad mee krached (stir fried rice vermicelli with water mimosa), and eaten as a boiled green with nam prik kapi (a Thai chili dipping sauce).

 To prepare water mimosa for the Thai style stir fried water mimosa, after removing the white sponge, wash the stalks vigorously.
-Once you’re done washing, break the stalks into bite-sized pieces by hand.
+Once you’re done washing, break the stalks into bite-size pieces by hand.
 Now, this is where it gets interesting.
 I’ve had friends asking me why we break water mimosa into pieces by hand and don’t cut it with a knife.
 The reason is oftentimes the lower (older) part of the stalk is too tough, and you don’t want that in whatever dish you’re cooking.
 As you break each stalk with your hand, you can tell when you get to the point where the water mimosa won’t break anymore.
 And that’s when you stop.
 You throw the rest of that stalk away and move on to another.
 Pretty cool, right? 🙂

 Now, I’m making this water mimosa stir fry with chicken here but there are other variations.
 If you go to a dtam sang (made to order) place, you’ll see people order this stir fry with crispy pork belly, squid, or shrimp.
 These variations are all very good, especially the one with crispy pork belly.
 But do feel free to use whatever kind of meat in it.
 If you’re not a fan of meat, I have some great news.
 We do eat stir fried water mimosa without meat too and it’s just as delicious.